Chocobozzz/PeerTube/support/doc/tools.md

 npm run build:server
 ```

-## Usage
+## Tools

-You are now ready to run the script :
+### import-videos.js

+You can use this script to import videos from all [supported sites of youtube-dl](https://rg3.github.io/youtube-dl/supportedsites.html) into PeerTube.
+Be sure you own the videos or have the author's authorization to do so.

 ```
 cd ${CLONE}